-My name is George P. Lanier and I am The Inventor.
-The name was attached to me by students and teachers when I first introduced the Chexagon Board.
-When I was asked to present Chexagon for Career Day at schools, the students would ask with excitement, "Did you invent this game!?"
+With eyes wide open and excited facial expressions of every kind, the students would ask, "Did you invent this game?"
 Thereafter, almost every student and many teachers referred to me as, "The Inventor".
 They were eager to play and hopefully beat, The Inventor.
-Oh yes, I have been beaten by elementary students and adults alike, but not often.
+Oh yes, I have been beaten by elementary students, teachers and parents.
+But not often.